OneKeyHQ/firmware/docs/misc/coins-bip44-paths.md

 I.e., for Bitcoin's path `44'/c'/a'/y/i`, the allowed public node path is `44'/c'/a'`.

-Trezor does not check if the path is followed by other non-hardened items (anyone can derive those anyway).
+Onekey does not check if the path is followed by other non-hardened items (anyone can derive those anyway).
 This is beneficial for Ethereum and its MEW compatibility, which sends `44'/60'/0'/0` for getPublicKey.